Kitware/kwcoco/docs/source/getting_started.md

                 'channels': <ChannelSpec>,   # a string encoding
-                'width':     <int>    # pixel width of auxiliary image 'height':    <int>    # pixel height of auxiliary image 'base_to_aux': <TransformSpec>,  # tranform from "base" image space to auxiliary image space. (identity if unspecified)
+                'width':     <int>    # pixel width of auxiliary image 'height':    <int>    # pixel height of auxiliary image 'warp_aux_to_img': <TransformSpec>,  # tranform from "base" image space to auxiliary image space. (identity if unspecified)
             }, ...
         ]

         'video_id': str  # if this image is a frame in a video sequence, this id is shared by all frames in that sequence.
         'timestamp': str | int  # a iso-string timestamp or an integer in flicks.
         'frame_index': int  # ordinal frame index which can be used if timestamp is unknown.
+        'warp_img_to_vid': <TransformSpec>  # a transform image space to video space (identity if unspecified), can be used for sensor alignment or video stabilization
     }

     TransformSpec: